motionbank/piecemaker2-app/README.md

 Ruby is compiled with the help of [ruby-build](https://github.com/sstephenson/ruby-build).
 Install with ```brew install ruby-build```.

   1) ```rake compile:all``` (or see ```rake``` for sub tasks)
-  2) Build piecemaker2.app with XCode
+  2) Build clean piecemaker2.app with XCode
   3) ```rake dmg```